-10 Neighborhood Trees
+Neighborhood Trees

-- 11 The mature trees that give character to the streets of Arlington Forest are, in some respects, an - extension of adjacent parkland.
-The developer of Arlington Forest left many trees standing and - planted new ones, giving our neighborhood its name.
-The trees are part of our neighborhood - identity and a visually appealing backdrop to our community.
-Neighbors devote time and - resources to tending their own trees as well as the trees and other vegetation on Northside traffic - circles and on the buffer strips along Arlington Boulevard.
+The mature trees that give character to the streets of Arlington Forest are, in some respects, an extension of adjacent parkland.
+The developer of Arlington Forest left many trees standing and planted new ones, giving our neighborhood its name.
+The trees are part of our neighborhood identity and a visually appealing backdrop to our community.
+Neighbors devote time and resources to tending their own trees as well as the trees and other vegetation on Northside traffic circles and on the buffer strips along Arlington Boulevard.

-17 Urban Tree Benefits
+Tree Benefits

+The neighborhood trees in Arlington Forest are mostly hardwoods native to Arlington, including oaks, maples, hickories, sweetbay, tuliptree, sweetgum, American sycamore, dogwood, redbud, river birch, serviceberry, and more.
+Pines, American holly, southern magnolia, and other evergreens are mixed in, along with exotic ornamentals such as zelkova, deodar cedar, crepe myrtle, and saucer magnolia.

+A downy woodpecker feeding chicks in a tree cavity in Arlington Forest.
+Photo: David Howell.

+A barred owl in Arlington Forest.
+Photo: David Howell.

-- 18 The neighborhood trees in Arlington Forest are mostly hardwoods native to Arlington, including - oaks, maples, hickories, sweetbay, tuliptree, sweetgum, American sycamore, dogwood, redbud, - 20 river birch, serviceberry, and more.
-Pines, American holly, southern magnolia, and other - 21 evergreens are mixed in, along with exotic ornamentals such as zelkova, deodar cedar, crepe - 22 myrtle, and saucer magnolia. - 23 Trees of all types confer many benefits.
-Trees produce oxygen, store carbon, purify the air, soak - 24 up stormwater, reduce air temperatures in summer, and create habitat year round for birds, bats, - 25 squirrels, and other wildlife.
-Native trees in particular furnish critical habitats for native insects, - birds, and mammals. - 27 Environmental benefits from trees have economic and social value as well.
-In its Urban Forest - 28 Master Plan, Arlington County estimated that its trees furnish values worth more than \$1.8 - 29 million in air pollution control and more than \$6.8 million in stormwater control each year. - Healthy mature trees can add up to 10 percent to residential property values.
-Leafy - 31 neighborhoods correlate with stronger communities and lower levels of stress and crime. - 32 Arlington Forest has many large old trees, with diameter sizes of 2 feet or more.
-At least one - neighbor has a large tree (an eastern redcedar) on the county list of designated Notable Trees of - 34 Arlington.
-Until recently, the neighborhood featured another Notable Tree of Arlington: a large - 35 American holly in the shopping center circle on North Park Drive.
-The holly, a longstanding - 36 neighborhood symbol, was damaged and dying, so the neighborhood replaced it in 2018 with a - young scarlet oak, a common and attractive native upland tree.
+Trees of all types confer benefits.
+Trees produce oxygen, store carbon, purify the air, soak up stormwater, reduce air temperatures in summer, and create habitat year round for birds, bats, squirrels, and other wildlife.
+Native trees in particular furnish critical habitats for native insects, birds, and mammals.

+Environmental benefits from trees have economic and social value as well.
+In its Urban Forest Master Plan, Arlington County estimated that its trees furnish values worth more than \$1.8 million in air pollution control and more than \$6.8 million in stormwater control each year.
+Healthy mature trees can add up to 10 percent to residential property values.
+Leafy neighborhoods correlate with stronger communities, higher property values, and lower levels of stress and crime.

+Arlington Forest has many large old trees, with diameter sizes of 2 feet or more.
+At least one neighbor has a large tree (an eastern redcedar) on the county list of designated Notable Trees of Arlington.
+Until recently, the neighborhood featured another Notable Tree of Arlington: a large American holly in the shopping center circle on North Park Drive.
+The holly, a longstanding neighborhood symbol, was damaged and dying, so the neighborhood replaced it in 2018 with a young scarlet oak, a common and attractive native upland tree.

-- 1 Arlington Forest commends the county for raising community awareness of neighborhood trees - 2 through its Notable Trees program.
-We also appreciate the availability of support and advice - 3 from volunteer programs such as Tree Stewards and Master Gardeners.
-We urge the county and - 4 AFCA to help give these programs the public visibility and support they deserve.
+Arlington Forest commends the county for raising community awareness of neighborhood trees through its Notable Trees program.
+We also appreciate the availability of support and advice from volunteer programs such as Tree Stewards and Master Gardeners.
+We urge the county and AFCA to help give these programs the public visibility and support they deserve.

-5 Tree Cover
+Tree Cover